 Who May Apply?

-- Any local government or district that is authorized to manage community athletic facilities
+- Local government subdivisions authorized to own outdoor athletic facilities

 - Native American tribes